 If a faculty member or clinical instructor perceives the odor of alcohol or observes behavior which raises a reasonable suspicion that the student is impaired by alcohol or drugs, the instructor shall follow the steps set forth below.
-Behaviors which may indicate possible impairment include, but are not limited to, slurred speech, unsteady gait, confusion, or poor judgment
+Behaviors which may indicate possible impairment include, but are not limited to, slurred speech, unsteady gait, confusion, or poor judgment.

 - a.
 The instructor will remove the student from the patient care site or assigned work area and notify the supervising personnel at the clinical agency that the student has been sent home. - b.
 The student will be required to submit to a drug test.
 The instructor will contact a transportation service and arrange for the student to be transported to a testing facility designated by JBU. - c.
 The student must have a picture ID in his/her possession to complete the drug testing. - d.
 After testing, the student will be responsible for making arrangements for safe transportation to his or her residence. - e.
 If the student admits that he or she has used alcohol or drugs, the student will still be required to undergo drug screening. - f.
-If the results of the test(s) are negative for drugs, alcohol, or other illegal substances, or for non-prescribed legal substances, the Dept. of Nursing Chair and clinical instructor will meet with the student within 24 hours after receiving the test results to discuss the circumstances surrounding the impaired clinical behavior. - g.
+If the results of the test(s) are negative for drugs, alcohol, or other illegal substances, or for nonprescribed legal substances, the Dept. of Nursing Chair and clinical instructor will meet with the student within 24 hours after receiving the test results to discuss the circumstances surrounding the

+- impaired clinical behavior. - g.
 If the screening was due to the perceived odor of alcohol, the student will be required to discontinue the use of whatever may have caused the alcohol-like odor before being allowed to return to the clinical setting. - h.
 If the screening was due to behavioral indicators, the faculty member and Nursing Dept. Chair will consider whether a medical condition may be responsible for the symptoms and refer the student for a medical evaluation.
-The student will be required to return to the clinical setting. - i.
-Based on the information provided and further medical evaluations if warranted, the Dept. of Nursing Program Chair and faculty member will make a decision regarding the student's return to the clinical setting. - j.
+The student will be required to return to the clinical setting, once they have been evaluated by a medical professional and have written release to return from the medical provider. - i.
 If the results of the test(s) are positive for alcohol or other illegal substances or for non-prescribed legal substances, the Dept of Nursing Chair will require the student to withdraw from all nursing courses for a period of one year.
-The student will pay for all costs associated with the for-cause drug-screening test. - k.
-The results of the positive screening test will be reported to the State Board of Nursing. - l.
-If a Student refuses to submit to "for cause" testing: - i.
+The student will pay for all costs associated with the for-cause drug-screening test. - j.
+The results of the positive screening test will be reported to the State Board of Nursing. - k.
+If a student refuses to submit to "for cause" testing: - i.
 The instructor will remove the student from the clinical/preceptor setting pending a full investigation. - ii.
 The instructor, in consultation with the student, will make arrangements for the student's safe transportation to his or her residence. - iii.
 Failure to comply with any aspect of this policy will result in administrative withdrawal from the program.